Strategic Consultative Committee – terms of reference and evaluation

 Eligibility for committee members to be remunerated and/or to be represented by a proxy (when a member is unable to attend meetings) is based on the Department of Health Guidelines for non-statutory departmental committees.
 Each eligible member of the committee may nominate a proxy to attend meetings on their behalf.
 The name of their nominated proxy must be provided to the Chair (via the Secretariat) prior to the meeting.

-Members are appointed for a term of up to three years.
+Members are appointed for a time period up to 30 June 2020, or the date of implementation of the NICNAS reforms, whichever is sooner.
 Members are invited to evaluate each meeting at its conclusion, in terms of venue, agenda papers, logistics and meeting conduct.

-The department will consult with members and provide advice to the Minister at the end of each three year term (or earlier if required) on the operation of the committee in relation to its terms of reference.
+The department will evaluate the operation of the committee in relation to its terms of reference at the end of its terms (or earlier if required).
 The evaluation will include whether, in advising the Director of NICNAS on strategies for improving the efficiency and effectiveness of NICNAS operations, the committee:

 - actively engaged in the meeting with openness, procedural fairness and equity